-KVM features include automatic NUMA (Non-Uniform Memory Access) balancing, Virtual CPU hot add capability, and disk I/O requests limiting from virtual to host machine.
+KVM features include automatic NUMA (Non-Uniform Memory Access) balancing, Virtual CPU with hot add capability, and limiting disk I/O requests from virtual to host machine.

 oVirt runs on Linux- Fedora, and CentOS, and Red Hat Virtualization (RHV) is based on the same.

-oVirt (Open Virtual Datacenter) provides admin and non-admin users, both with rich web-based user interfaces.
-Freedom of live VM migration between the host and storage.
+oVirt (Open Virtual Datacenter) provides admin and non-admin users, both, with rich web-based user interfaces and also freedom of live VM migration between the host and storage.

 It works best with GlusterFS, but also supports many other storage backends too, namely- NFS, SCSI, FC, POSIX-compliant FS.

 Its features also include support for virtual, isolated networks.
 It has difficulty in running on a single node.

 It furthermore comes with virtualization disaster recovery and hyper-converged infrastructure (HCI) deployments features.

 oVirt Node is a dedicated lightweight operating system (OS) based on CentOS.
 It is designed to act as a hypervisor so as to provide well-defined management interfaces and APIs with minimum effort.

 ProxMox is an excellent open-source server-virtualization management solution that runs virtual appliances and VMs.